ArthurBoth/t1_laboratorio-de-redes-de-computadores_2025-1/README.md

 ## Message format

 Messages will always have their first byte as the header symbol, followed by the message content.
+The message is encodeed in bytes, and must be decoded in the same way

-The content varies depending on the message type.
+The content varies depending on the message type, however all messages are encoded based on simple Java types.
+The content is encoded in the following way:

+- `Characters` and `Strings` are encoded as UTF_16BE bytes.
+- `Integers` are signed and encoded as 4 bytes, in big endian format.
+- `Longs` are signed and encoded as 8 bytes, in big endian format.

 ### HEARTBEAT

 The HEARTBEAT message is used to check if the connection is alive.
-It's content is the machine's IP address and they're sent every few seconds.
+It's content is the machine's name in the network (`String`) and they're sent every few seconds.

 example: